EdHone/lfric_core/documentation/buildsystem.rst

 When you want to rebuild your code with a different compiler, use ``make clean-all``.
 This will clean pFUnit as well.

+Testing
+^^^^^^^

+Unit tests will be built and run as part of a normal build, so there is no need to worry about that.
+The test suite, on the other hand, must be manually invoked.

+When ``make test-suite`` is used a number of instances of Rose Stem will be launched.
+The environment variable ``DYNAMO_TEST_SUITE_TARGETS`` holds a space separated list of the different test suite configurations to use.

+Note that each suite is named after the test suite configuration and not the branch.
+Therefore, you cannot run ``make test-suite`` on two branches at the same time.

+Configurations are held in ``rose-stem/opt``.
+Each filename has the form ``rose-suite-<name>.conf`` and it is these names which should be used in the list.

+For those using a Met Office module collection the core dynamo module will set this up for you. e.g. On the desktop do
+``module load base-environment/dynamo/base``.

+For further information an testing see `DynamoTesting`:trac:.

 Problems with NFS
 ~~~~~~~~~~~~~~~~~